SecondThundeR/anya-bot-ts/README.md

 5. Try sending a Premium sticker or sending the `/silent` command to check if the bot is working
 6. Bot is ready to go!

-> If something doesn't work, check the application logs in Heroku and try googling the problem.
-If nothing helps, open an Issue with a detailed description of the problem
+> If something is not working, check the application logs in Heroku or in the system console and try to google the problem.
+If nothing helps, open the problem with a detailed description of the problem

-## Bot configuration
+## Locale Configuration

-The only thing that is still customizable in the bot, are the lines in the response.
-In this bot, the lines are customized for a character from the same anime.

-To change the lines for yourself, go into `bot.ts` and change these variables:

-- `silentMessages` object contains messages for the `/silent` command. `silentEnabled` is sent if the silent command is enabled and `silentDisabled` otherwise
-- `messageText` variable in the `bot.on("message:sticker"...`) listener is sent when the Premium sticker has been removed and silent mode is disabled.
-It also contains a mention of the user, which can be removed if not needed
+All locale strings are moved to the `locale.ts` file.
+Also, at runtime, users can change the locale for their group via related commands (administrators can see them via the `help` command)

 ## License